osbuild/images/test/README.md

 ```
 will build a Fedora 38 qcow2 image using the configuration specified in the file `embed-containers.json`

 - `./cmd/gen-manifests` generates manifests based on the configs specified in `./test/config-map.json`.
-The config map maps configuration files to image types and also sets a default configuration for any image type that's not specified.
+The config map maps configuration files to image types, distributions, and architectures.
+An empty list means it applies to all values.
+Globs are supported.

 The config map is also used in CI to dynamically generate test builds using the `./test/cases/generate-build-config` scripts.